climate scienceseasonal

 How Long the 2026 El Niño Could Matter

 El Niño and La Niña events often last about a year, though some persist longer.
 Multi-year La Niña episodes are more common than multi-year El Niños, and the 2020-23 La Niña was unusual in lasting across three winters.
 The 2023-24 El Niño faded, 2025 brought a cool-to-neutral stretch, and the new 2026 El Niño developed after that.
-NOAA's Climate Prediction Center issues a monthly update that includes current ocean and atmosphere evidence plus a probabilistic forecast for how ENSO is likely to evolve over the next 6 to 12 months.
+NOAA's July 2026 update says confidence is very high that El Niño will continue through early 2027, with the next ENSO Diagnostic Discussion scheduled for August 13, 2026.

 How to Check the Current ENSO Status and What It Means for Your Plans